KevinSong0428/TaskManager/README.md

 </details>

 ## Introduction
-<p>This project was a quick single-page web application where I used TypeScript with React and Redux in the frontend.
+<p>This project is a quick single-page web application using TypeScript with React and Redux in the frontend.
 I created a server with Express.js with basic CRUD functionalities and used MongoDB as the database.</p>
 <p>Disclaimer: This project is not made for production.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>